 Here I am singing carried by the wind I am following the steps of those that have died I have being allowed to come to the power-mountain I have arrived to the Great Mountain Rage called Sky The power of those who died come back to me From the infinite they have spoke to me The steps of those who have died are HERE -Lola Kiepja, the last Selk’nam shaman-touching each one of my cells forever.

 I am interest in recovering art’s origin, why humans painted about their life in rocks, why they created the totems, songs and dances they did?
 They weren’t trying to do art, they were trying to leave a print of their presence, teachings, advices, for the coming generations, they weren’t trying to be “spiritual”…the point was helping, supporting and guiding own and future generations to survive.
-As well, I believe, their connection to nature, which was prerequisite for surviving, made them understand of the need of expressing and the value of that, independently of the expression’s aesthetics.
+As well, I believe, their connection to nature, which was prerequisite for surviving, made them understand of the need of expressing and the value of that, for searching and finding surviving skills.

 For me, dance, is the art of surviving through moving.
 I believe that dance is a tool for getting back to the body and the knowledge of its cells, which is the same knowledge of nature around.
 Dance was, in its origin, the great way for getting in connection with own body, and through own body to the nature around, to sense, perceive and realize the wisdom of life, in another words the wisdom of surviving.
 Yet, my work, is not about sharing any wisdom, but sharing my own ways and processes of connecting to nature, the motion, the expression of it.